Web Style Guide

 Brand Colors

-The brand color classes now include Tertiary and Accent!
+The brand color classes now include Tertiary and Accent.

 All four brand classes can be applied to most elements and classes: headings, box, button, wide-button, grid, linklist, etc.